 - 1. Experience of working in a higher education institution, especially within academic administration. - 2.
-Experience of updating and maintaining websites, and Microsoft SharePoint and Teams sites, or mail merge functionality on Microsoft Office. - 3.
+Experience of updating and maintaining websites and Microsoft SharePoint and Teams sites, and of working with the mail merge functionality on Microsoft Office. - 3.
 Experience of organising or managing events.